• Home

 And yes, it was probably a bad decision to order that cheese tray, especially since I am lactose intolerant.
 But there were so many different kinds of cheeses beautifully laid out amongst all those yummy crackers.
 To my defense, I had to use the bathroom before I indulged in that cheese tray.
 And sure, I have made better choices in my life.

 Once the cheese kicked in, I was forced to rouse the arm hog/narcoleptic next to me, who didn’t hear my pleas to move because he was wearing earbuds.
 I generally had a no-touch policy when it came to strangers, but I had to grab his shoulder to get his attention.
-His eyes sprang open, filled with the kind of hatred that only comes from being woken up.
+His eyes sprang open, filled with the kind of annoyance that only comes from being woken up.
 I smiled somewhat painfully and asked if he would move so I could get up.
 But since he was wearing earbuds, I had to point toward the aisle repeatedly, like an epileptic in a game of charades.

 So, into the three-foot square space I went and made myself comfortable.
 As I sighed with a creepy smile on my face, it suddenly felt as though I was freefalling because, really, I was.
 The captain’s voice came over the speaker and said that we were, and I quote, 'In for a bit of turbulence, so please stay in your seat and buckle your seatbelt.'
 Well, I had one of those things covered; it’s not my fault they don’t have seatbelts in the Wasserklosett.
 Luckily for me, when sitting on an airplane toilet, you have a sink nearly pressed against your chest, because during the next bit of turbulence, my ass literally lifted off the seat, and I grabbed onto that sink for dear life.

 It was then that there was an urgent knocking on the door.
-'Sir,' the flight attendant said, 'I need you to get to your seat.'
+"Sir," the flight attendant said, "I need you to get to your seat."

 I wanted to tell her that I was seated, but instead, I mumbled, 'Be out in a minute.'
 Thankfully, there was no performance anxiety, so I finished my business and proceeded to wash my hands.
 Yet again, the plane shook and dropped, and I grabbed for the sink, only to realize my hands were covered in soap.
 I slipped, and before I could register what was happening, I found myself on the floor with my head wedged between the toilet seat and the wall, my ass turned up toward the ceiling.
 Now, I don’t know if you have ever fallen into a three-foot square space with soapy hands, but it is rather difficult to stand up.
+I prayed fervently that the bathroom floors were cleaned between flights.
+I'm sure I prayed in vain.

 More urgent knocking.
 'Sir, I really need you to return to your seat!
 Sir, are you alright in there?'